rakibul-wdp/full-stack-army/02-We-Need-Freedom/README.md

+# We Need Freedom, We have to Stop Technology War

 ### Todays Agenda:
 - We need freedom, we have to stop technology war
 - Why do we need programming languages?